Abbey House Museum:

 A wheelchair is available from the Museum entrance and shop to borrow on your visit.
 Unfortunately we cannot provide assistance around the Museum for wheelchair users.
 Please contact us in advance of your visit to ensure the chair is available.

 The majority of the galleries, the Victorian streets and special exhibition space are fully accessible.
 Please note that there are cobbled streets and some narrow spaces in the Victorian streets.
-Seating is available around the Museum and in the Gatehouse Café.
+Seating is available around the Museum.
 The lift to the second floor is available through the Victorian streets which has capacity for one wheelchair at a time.